-Taylor Sheridan, the writer of Sicario and Hell or High Water, has turned in a stunning directorial debut that melds his signature economy of dialogue and accomplished feel for the ebb and flow of backcountry America with a lyrical visual style.
+Taylor Sheridan, the writer of Sicario and Hell or High Water, has turned in a stunning directorial debut melding his signature economy of dialogue with an accomplished feel for the ebb and flow of backcountry America and a lyrical visual style.
 The frozen mountains of Wyoming serve as the locale to a murder investigation where FBI outsider (Elizabeth Olsen) partners with a fish and game tracker (Jeremy Renner) and an Indian reservation sheriff (Graham Greene) to solve the rape and murder of a teen found in the snow.

-Sheridan is the nephew of a former U.S. Marshal and a Texas sheriff, and as with his prior films, his replication of the patter of law enforcement feels as if he has spent a great deal of time at their knee.
-His characters avoid the bravado and cliche’ of too many movie cops.
-It’s a matter-of-fact world but not cartoonish macho, one that exudes cynicism but professionalism.
-Like Emily Blunt in Sicario, Olsen is not the standard female cop who has to “prove” herself.
+Sheridan is the nephew of a former U.S. Marshal and a Texas sheriff, and as with his prior films, his replication of the patter of law enforcement feels as if he has spent much time at their knee.
+His characters avoid the bravado and cliche’ of many movie cops.
+They inhabit a matter-of-fact world, not cartoonish macho, but one that exudes a professional cynicism.
+Like Emily Blunt in Sicario, Olsen is not the standard female law enforcement officer who has to “prove” herself in a near-all male world.
 There is no overcompensation.
+She just is.

-The performances are understated and moving, and Renner in particular well renders the pain of a haunted but determined man.
+The performances are understated and genuine, and Renner in particular well renders the pain of a haunted but determined man.

 One of the better films of the year, which admittedly ain’t saying much this year, but that shouldn’t be held against this picture.